Put/Call Ratio Dataset

 def scan_unusual_options(tickers): """Find stocks with unusual put/call ratios""" unusual = []

-for ticker in tickers: try: data = fb.options.put_call("S&P 500", ticker)
+for symbol in tickers: try: df = fb.options.put_call(symbol, as_dataframe=True)

-if not data.get("putCallData"): continue
+if df.empty: continue

-# Flag extremes if ratio > 1.5 or ratio < 0.4: unusual.append({ "ticker": ticker, "ratio": ratio, "signal": "high_puts" if ratio > 1.5 else "high_calls", "date": latest["date"] }) except Exception: continue
+# Flag extremes if ratio > 1.5 or ratio < 0.4: unusual.append({ "symbol": symbol, "ratio": ratio, "signal": "high_puts" if ratio > 1.5 else "high_calls", "date": date }) except Exception: continue

 return sorted(unusual, key=lambda x: abs(x["ratio"] - 1), reverse=True)